1984 New York City Subway shooting: Incident

-In the early afternoon of December 22, 1984, four men from the Bronx—19-year-olds Barry Allen, Troy Canty, and Darrell Cabey, and 18-year-old James Ramseur—boarded a downtown 2 train (a Broadway–Seventh Avenue express).
+In the early afternoon of December 22, 1984, four males in their late teens from the Bronx—19-year-olds Barry Allen, Troy Canty, and Darrell Cabey, and 18-year-old James Ramseur—boarded a downtown 2 train (a Broadway–Seventh Avenue express).
 Canty would later testify that the victims were en route to steal from video arcade machines in Manhattan.
-37-year-old Bernhard Goetz boarded the train at the 14th Street station in Manhattan.
+Thirty-seven-year-old Bernhard Goetz boarded the train at the 14th Street station in Manhattan.
 At the time, about fifteen to twenty other passengers were in a R22 subway car, the seventh car of the ten-car train.
 Those involved and witnesses disagree what happened next.

-Troy Canty asked Goetz how he was, and shortly thereafter stood up, approached Goetz, and made some overture for money: According to Canty he alone approached Goetz, and said, "Can I have $5?"
+Troy Canty asked Goetz how he was, and shortly thereafter stood up, approached Goetz, and made some overture for money: According to Canty he alone approached Goetz, and said, "Can I have $5?".
 According to Goetz, Canty was joined by another of the teens and Canty said, "Give me five dollars" in a "normal tone" of voice with a smile on his face.

-In 1986, the NY Court of Appeals concluded from grand jury evidence that Goetz pulled a handgun and fired four shots at the four men, initially striking three of them.
+In 1986, the New York Court of Appeals concluded from grand jury evidence that Goetz pulled a handgun and fired four shots at the four men, initially striking three of them.
 After initially opening fire, Goetz then bent down to Cabey, who was cowering on the ground, and said, "You don't look so bad.
-Here's another," and shot once again, missing.
+Here's another," and shot once again, striking Cabey.
 Cabey's spine was severed, resulting in brain damage and partial paralysis.

 Shortly after the shooting, the train conductor entered the car and loudly exclaimed, "What's going on?"
 He approached Goetz and asked what happened.
 Goetz pointed to the north end of the car and then told him, "I don't know ... they tried to rob me and I shot them."
-The conductor then went to the passengers to check if they were injured before returning to Goetz and asked if he was a police officer, which Goetz denied, and he then asked Goetz for the gun, which Goetz refused to turn over.
+The conductor then went to the passengers to check if they were injured.
+The conductor asked Goetz if he was a police officer, which Goetz denied.
+He then asked Goetz for the gun, which Goetz refused to turn over.